 The context of our conversation was about elect or predestination (the divine foreordaining of the eventual fate of an individual’s soul) and universalism (all human eventually will be saved regardless if they committed to believing in Christ).
 When I think of predestination, my thoughts go to the great men and women in religious history, as well as those now, who are most notably fated by God to be about His work.
 Meanwhile, God wants all to be saved.
 John 3:36 is clear: “Whoever believes in the Son has eternal life but whoever rejects the Son will not see life, for God’s wrath remains on him.”
 His atoning death is for everyone one of us but there is not universal acceptance of this atonement due to man’s free will and responsibility thereby a lack of universal redemption.

 It’s been speculated (by John V. Taylor, author of The Christlike God) that “common grace” is something God extends to believers and nonbelievers.
 This grace doesn’t necessarily grant salvation cart blanche but God is still working in the lives of many to complete his will.
 The nonbeliever interprets this grace differently than the believer.”
 Common grace is different but similar to natural or general revelation.

-One of the best explanations on this topic is given by Tim Keller in an interview response to how good people should be saved, not just Christians.
+One explanation on this topic is given by Tim Keller in an interview response to can’t good people be saved as well: